Stanton by Dale: Early history

 Mentioned in the Domesday Book Survey of 1086, Stanton-by-Dale is believed to derive its name from stone quarrying in the area.

-During the 13th and 14th centuries the church and much land in the parish was owned by nearby Dale (Stanley Park) Abbey.
+During the 13th and 14th centuries the church and much land in the parish was owned by nearby Dale (Stanley Park) Abbey, and the parish was commonly written as Stanton juxta Dale, or Stanton juxta Dale Abbey.
 After its dissolution in 1538, the Abbey's property in Stanton was granted to the Babington family.
 In Elizabethan times, this was sold on to Michael Willoughby of Risley.
 Many local buildings contain stone which originated as part of the Abbey.

 St Michael's Church dates from about 1300, although it is not certain whether there was an earlier church on this site.
 The tower is fifteenth century.

 Stanton and the Ironworks

 Earl Stanhope became Lord of the Manor in the eighteenth Century, eventually selling the parish to the Stanton Ironworks Company.

-Only workers at the Ironworks, a major local employer which dominated the area for over two centuries, were allowed to live in Stanton owned properties.
+For many years, only tenant farmers and workers at the local Stanton Ironworks, a major local employer which dominated the area for over two centuries, were allowed to live in Stanton owned properties.
 In later years these houses were all painted 'Stanton Green', a colour still evident in the village.

 Stanton Ironworks became an international company as Stanton & Staveley, was nationalised as part of British Steel Corporation, de-nationalised and sold eventually to the French Saint-Gobain company.
 Production ceased at the works in 2007.
 It is commemorated throughout the UK and further afield by the many thousands of manhole covers and concrete street lamp standards bearing the words ’Stanton’ or ’Stanton and Staveley’.